ebbywiselyn/emacs-kafka/README.md

 Magit popup can also be installed through Melpa

 ## Install
-	Clone the repository and add this in your .emacs
+	Clone the repository and append the following in your ~/.emacs

 ```
-(add-to-list "/PATH/emacs-kafka")
+(add-to-list "/path/to/emacs-kafka")
-(require 'emacs-kafka)
+(require 'kafka-cli)
 ```
 	Replace PATH with where you cloned it.